dahlgrenthomas/MLFinalProject/README.md

 Looking at the correlation matrix, everything is at least somewhat correlated with our label, status.

 ## Goals and Hypothesis
 The goal of this project is to be able to predict whether or not the fire was put out given the 6 variables to a reasonable degree of accuracy.
 Our hypothesis is that we should get very good accuracy looking at the correlation plot.
-Since there is such a low correlation between the type of fuel and the result, removing it from the data should not hurt our accuracy very much.
+Since there is such a low correlation between the type of fuel and the result, removing it from the data might not hurt the accuracy that much.

 ## Methods
 We use tensorflow in R to create a sequential keras model.